helpwave/services/README.md

 We are currently in the progress of adopting event sourcing for some entities.
 Therefore, event sourcing is entirely optional and behind a feature flag (environment variable: `FEATURE_FLAG_EVENT_SOURCING`).

+### Credits where credits due

+- Our CQRS and Event sourcing in Golang is heavily inspired by https://github.com/AleksK1NG/Go-EventSourcing-CQRS

 ## Deployment

 [See infrastructure/README.md](infrastructure/README.md)